elmerheino/partial-dislocations/README.md

 # partial-dislocations
-Code for two partial dislocations modeled as elastic lines.
+Code for a partial dislocations modeled as two elastic lines.